 For example, Husqvarna anti-vibration technology absorbs vibration, thus reducing the shakes and impact on your arms and hand.
 It makes cutting thick and large wooden trees a comfortable experience.

-The use of combine choke and stop control makes it easier to start the gas-powered chainsaw and prevents it from flooding.
+The use of combined choke and stop control makes it easier to start the gas-powered chainsaw and prevents it from flooding.
 It makes it quick and easy to start the chainsaw engine.

-The Husqvarna is a clear winner here due to the use of the latest technology in its chainsaw engines and continuous improvements in the functionality and the design.
+The Husqvarna is a clear winner here due to the use of the latest technology in its chainsaw engines and continuous improvements in functionality and design.